n90d1n9/wayang-vscode/README_DEVELOPMENT.md

+## Development Mode
+fn + F5

+🔑 Breakdown
+"viewsContainers.activitybar" → defines a new icon in the Activity Bar. id = internal identifier ("wayang") title = label shown on hover ("Wayang") icon = a 32×32 SVG or PNG in your media/ folder "views.wayang" → attaches panels to that container.
+"wayangTasks" will be your tree view (what you have in WayangProvider) "wayangChat" could be another panel for your chat UI

+🚀 Steps to test
+Edit your extension’s package.json to include the above.
+Run pnpm run watch (or however you start your extension build).
+In VS Code, press Fn+F5 (launch extension in Dev mode).
+You should now see a new Wayang icon in the left Activity Bar.
+Inside it, two collapsible sections: Tasks and Chat.

 Creating a **Visual Studio Code (VS Code) extension** involves setting up a project, writing extension logic (in TypeScript or JavaScript), and packaging it.
 Here’s a complete step-by-step guide:

 ---